BenJako1/CMM3-Aeroplane/README.md

 Note: There is no range cap on the simulation inputs.
 The user can test the limits of the simulation without restrictions but will encounter unusual results at large input values.

+When running "simulation", the program will give a warning for values that may result in unstable graphs (i.e. low velocities where the plane cannot generate enough lift) but will still display graphs.
+For non-sensical values e.g. negative velocities, the graphs will not display.

 ## Module and Class Description
 ### Module
 | Name        | Contents                  | Details                                    |